Lopexissimo/front_ex/README.md

 ## Description
-The goal is visualize and interact with some People data obatined throught an external API.
+The goal is visualize and interact with some people datas obatined throught an external API.

 ## Technologies Used
 -   React